etherlinkcom/docs/docs/welcome/how-do-i-participate-in-governance.md

   --arg "0x009279df4982e47cf101e2525b605fa06cd3ccc0f67d1c792a6a3ea56af9606abc"
 ```

-To upvote a proposed kernel update during a Proposal period, call the `upvote_proposal` entrypoint with the same parameters:
+To upvote a proposed kernel or security update during a Proposal period, call the `upvote_proposal` entrypoint with the same parameters:

 ```bash
 octez-client transfer 0 from $YOUR_ADDRESS to $CONTRACT_ADDRESS \